dib-lab/dammit/README.rst

 ----------------

-I've received input and advice from a many sources, including but probably not limited to: C Titus Brown, Matt MacManes, Chris Hamm, Michael Crusoe, Russell Nechses, Luiz Irber, Lisa Cohen, Sherine Awad, and Tamer Mansour.
+I've received input and advice from a many sources, including but probably not limited to: C Titus Brown, Matt MacManes, Chris Hamm, Michael Crusoe, Russell Neches, Luiz Irber, Lisa Cohen, Sherine Awad, and Tamer Mansour.

 CS is funded by the National Human Genome Research Institute of the National Institutes of Health